Ventus-Interactive/MAGE/README.md

 - Imposter rendering
   - renders a single object from multiple angles and projects it onto several quads
   - one shared object for many instances
-  - a piece of geometry can be loaded a single time and be reused
+    - the piece of geometry can be loaded a single time and be reused

 - Animation Systems

 - Default System
   - filters through a Scene's entities for renderable ones
-  - calls the most appropriate/suited draw method
+  - calls the most appropriate/suited Draw method

 #### Scripting (module)
 - Lua helpers